dimitri/pgloader/pgloader.1.md

 Texts:

-  - type char       to varchar keep typemod
+  - type char       to varchar keep typemod using remove-null-characters
-  - type varchar    to text
+  - type varchar    to text using remove-null-characters
-  - type tinytext   to text
+  - type tinytext   to text using remove-null-characters
-  - type text       to text
+  - type text       to text using remove-null-characters
-  - type mediumtext to text
+  - type mediumtext to text using remove-null-characters
-  - type longtext   to text
+  - type longtext   to text using remove-null-characters

 Binary: